kimlima/gocase-dip-challenge-internship/README.md

 - A name.
 - Pixel coordinates (x, y).

 Do the application interface for the inputs as you wish, it can work using **command-line arguments** or any other method.
-Don't forget to document how to use it.
+Don't forget to document how to use it, including examples of usage.

 ### Expected Output